 Métis work with non-status Indians and other Aboriginal peoples, joining pan-Aboriginal lobby associations, to draw attention to deplorable living conditions in their communities and to advance Aboriginal rights and advance Métis interests within a broader Aboriginal agenda in Ontario and across Canada.

-Manitoba Metis Federation files claim against Canada and Manitoba for breach of fiduciary duty and failing to fulfill land related promises to the Metis following events of 1869/70.
-This case has been in litigation for over 30 years.
+Manitoba Metis Federation files claim against Canada and Manitoba for breach of fiduciary duty and failing to fulfill land related promises to the Métis following events of 1869/70.
+Supreme Court rules in favour of the Métis in 2013.